tropiano/tropianhs/_posts/2025-03-03-february-report.md

 | HuggingFace       | - $0.77        |
 | Total             | + $107.39      |

-Book sales are in line with 2024 revenue, which is a bad news because Overall, **book sales decreased a lot**.
-Which is expected in January.
-If I compare it with last year, I am just $5 below.
-This month I also managed to keep the HuggingFace costs down at the expected levels.
-And I got paid for my **shitposting on X**, which is always nice because I love to do it.
-I also bought TG Premium for one year.
-A bit of an experiment, but I hope it will help me grow my channels.
+Book sales are in line with 2024 revenue, which is a bad news because in the last months they have been increasing on average.
+Nothing new on the expenses side, and I am asking myself if I really should spend more now that I am making some money with freelancing.
+I could maybe spend on advertising to try to grow some of my side projects.

-I am now **below $100 in revenue**, which is worrying, and the main reason why I started to look for freelancing gigs.
-I will be working with a friend who owns an Italian agency in February, and that should give me some room to breathe for a few months.
-Let's see how it goes.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co